jaddesuarez/wecookin__server/README.md

 ## Deployed Application

-The deployed application can be found at the following link: [wecookinapi](https://cook.fly.dev/).
+The deployed API can be found at the following link: [wecookinapi](https://cook.fly.dev/).

 ## Installation